 Welcome to the Tree Care Advocate website!
-If you are committed to volunteerism, to helping make your community and state a healthier place to live, and if you think that trees, shrubs, wildflowers, and other natural resources add to the quality of life in your community, then you've found a home.
+If you are committed to volunteerism, to helping make your community and state a healthier place to live, and if you think that trees, shrubs, vines, and other natural resources add to the quality of life in your community, then you've found a home.

-The intent of the program is to develop a network of trained, community-based volunteers to assist the University of Minnesota, the state Master Gardener program, and county extension offices, as well as other State agencies and municipalities in promoting urban and community forestry to all residents of Minnesota.
+The intent of the program is to develop a network of trained, community-based volunteers to assist the University of Minnesota, the state Master Gardener program, and county extension offices, as well as other state agencies and municipalities in promoting urban and community forestry to all residents of Minnesota.